 Not that disassembly is hard.
 Simply tilt the barrel forward until it stops, lift the front of the slide up off the frame, then pull the slide forwards off the rear rails.
 There are no other pieces.

 No, seriously.
 There’s no guide rod or separate recoil spring.
 On each side of the frame there’s a little tab sticking up above the grip panel.
 That tab indexes into a slot in the slide.
-That tab is the tip of a lever that drives the recoil spring, which is hiding inside the grip staying nice and clean.
+The tab is the tip of a lever that drives the recoil spring, which is hiding inside the grip staying nice and clean.

 Or just don’t clean it.
 Mine went 250 rounds straight out of the box running like a champ until I decided it was too filthy to look at and wiped it down.
 Barrel up, slide off, wipe wipe with some CLP, and back together fast enough to make a NASCAR pit team blush.

 She shoots pretty straight, too.
-At 7 yards shooting offhand, I was circling around the 1″, 5-shot group mark (red bull is 0.75″ on these targets).
+At seven yards shooting offhand, I was circling around the 1″, 5-shot group mark (red bull is 0.75″ on these targets).
 During rapid fire, the Tomcat stayed on target and outperformed my expectations with its very solid practical accuracy.

 That’s not to say shooting this little gun accurately isn’t without its challenges, though.
 A pocket pistol should be generally rounded and snag-free, which the Tomcat is.
 Even its teeny little sights get the low-pro, low-snag treatment.
 Great for carry and for drawing from a holster, but not so good for bullseye competition.

-Again though, I was surprised by how well it shot in practice.
+Again, though, I was surprised by how well it shot in practice.
 The raw stainless steel finish of the front sight — an integral part of the barrel, by the way — stands out enough in the all-black rear sight that picking it up was easy.
 Combined with the low recoil, the Tomcat was a cinch to keep right on target.

 Eventually I managed to clamp the lilliputian mohaska into TTAG’s Dvorak TriggerScan to provide y’all with a better idea of exactly what a 3032 Tomcat trigger feels like.
 In blue above is the graph of a long, gritty double action pull weighing in at a peak of just under 10.5 lbs, and in red is a much better — still significant room for improvement — single action pull of about 5.4 lbs.